bennybp/BPModule/dox/cache.md

 concatenate the hashes to form the index.

-One notable complication to this, however, is that many of the options in the OptionMap may have no effect on the data (ie, printing, etc).
-Therefore, only
- \b significant options should be hashed.
+One notable complication to this, however, is that many of the options in the OptionMap may have no effect on the data [*e.g.*, printing, max number of iterations (assuming the quantity converges before then), etc.].
+Therefore, only **significant** options should be hashed.
 These significant options take the form of a set of strings which specify which option keys are to be compared.
-The OptionMap has a function `hash_values` which takes a vector of option keys to hash and returns a hash derived only from those keys.
+The OptionMap has a function `hash_values` which takes a vector of option keys, to hash, and returns a hash derived only from those keys.

 CacheMap Internals and Policies
 -------------------------------